A 15 step checklist from Buffett's forgotten inspiration

 5. Does the company have a worthwhile profit margin?

 While it differs by industry, a net profit margin of 10% is generally seen as being rather good for most businesses.
-In data last updated in January 2024, NYU Stern’s valuation professor Aswath Damodaran found that the average US public company had a net margin of around 8.5%, or roughly 7.5% when financials are excluded.
+In this data from January 2024, NYU Stern’s valuation professor Aswath Damodaran found that the average US public company had a net margin of around 8.5%, or roughly 7.5% when financials are excluded.

 6. What is the company doing to maintain or improve profit margins?

-According to Ponraj, ResMed has proven it can achieve scale efficiencies with operating margin expanding to 31% in fiscal 2021 from 22% in fiscal 2011.
+According to Ponraj, ResMed has proven it can achieve scale efficiencies with operating margin expanding to over 30% in the last twelve months from 22% in fiscal 2011.

 He forecasts that ResMed’s selling, general and administrative (“SG&A”) expense will continue declining as a percentage of ResMed’s sales.
 As this is a big chunk of the firm's operating expenses, this could lead to a further increase in operating profit margins.